Nursing - Frequently Asked Questions

 - Criminal Background check and urine drug screening - $100

-Most clinical sites are throughout Carroll County; however, there are additional sites in Frederick County, Baltimore County and Baltimore City.
+Most clinical sites are in Carroll County, Frederick County, Baltimore County and Baltimore City.

 The clinical portion of the nursing program is two years; it may take you longer based on the pre-requisite courses.